1. Observance of Regulations & Behaviour

 32. Team Time Trials

-(a) Teams shall be of 2, 3 or 4 riders.
+(a) Teams shall be of two, three or four riders.
 Teams in an event shall be of an equal number of riders.
 Reserves may be nominated as follows:

-Teams of 2 or 3 riders: 1 reserve
+Teams of two or three riders: one reserve

 The names of all reserve riders must appear on the start sheet.
 An individual may be nominated both as a member of one team and a reserve for another team but shall only ride in one team.